alematia/MaGplotR/README.md

 # ScrispR
-A software for Genetic Screens data visualization
+A software for Multiple Genetic Screens data visualization

 # USAGE